DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 That's what this callout does.

 [This page](https://cloud.google.com/storage/docs/access-control/create-signed-urls-program)
-says the final URL should be:
+says the app must construct the final URL to be shared with the aprtner app, like so:

 ```
+FULL_URL =
+  BASE_URL +
-BASE_URL + "?GoogleAccessId=" + GOOGLE_ACCESS_STORAGE_ID +
+  "?GoogleAccessId=" + GOOGLE_ACCESS_STORAGE_ID +
   "&Expires=" + EXPIRATION +
   "&Signature=" + URL_ENCODED_SIGNATURE
 ```

-This callout produces only the url-encoded signature.
+This callout produces only the url-encoded signature, and the expiration.
 You should rely on a subsequent AssignMessage/AssignVariable to assemble the full URL.
+You must know the storage ID, and the base URL.

 ## Disclaimer